peytoncordero/DRI25/creating-simulations.md

 ## Creating a New Class

 Let's call our class `DiceSim`.
-What we want this class to do is to roll our die an x amount of times, and print the results.
-Thinking this through, we will likely want two methods:
+As we mentioned, what we want this class to do is to roll our die x amount of times, and print the results.
+Thinking this through, we will likely want two methods as part of this class:

-1. A method that utilizes our `roll()` method we've already created above and runs it 1000 times.
+1. A method that utilizes our `roll()` method we've already created above and runs it 1000 times, instead of just once.
 2. A method that analyzes the results of those 1000 rolls.

 So, let's do just that: